Myrkdalen Resort Guide

 Childcare can be arranged during the day for three hours at a time and for all ages, so parents can relax and enjoy some skiing or snowboarding time together.

-Children are encouraged to hit the slopes as kids aged 6 and under can ski for free - So long as they wear a helmet, children under seven can ski for free.
+Children are encouraged to hit the slopes early here - kids aged 6 and under can ski for free as long as they wear a helmet!
 This makes Myrkdalen a very affordable option for family ski holidays.

 Myrkdalen Ski School © Sverre F. Hjornevik